Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Day 1 – Arrive Buenos Aires

 From the airport, you will be transferred to your hotel for early check in and time to settle in.
-This afternoon, get acquainted with Buenos Aires during a tour highlighting the city`s major neighborhoods and attractions.
-Among the points of interest, you will see are the Plaza de Mayo, this main square is surrounded by the Casa Rosada (Presidential Office), the Cabildo (Colonial Town Hall) and the Cathedral.
-You will drive through the charming streets of San Telmo, the oldest neighborhood (barrio) in Buenos Aires, dotted with old churches, antique shops and colonial buildings.
-You will also drive along the colorful roads of La Boca, famous for its multicolor tin houses, European flavor and many tango performers.
+This afternoon get acquainted with Buenos Aires during a tour highlighting the city’s major neighborhoods and attraction.
+Among the points or interest, you will see are the Plaza de Mayo, this main square is surrounded by the Casa Rosada (Presidential Office), the Cabildo (Colonial Town Hall) and the Cathedral.
+You will drive through the charming streets of San Telmo, the oldest neighborhood (barrio) in Buenos Aries, dotted with old churches, antique shops and colonial buildings.
+You will also drive along the colorful roads of La Boca famous for its multicolor tin houses, European flavor and many tango performers.
 A stop will be made at Café Tortoni, founded in 1858.
-It is the oldest coffee shop in the whole country.
+It is the oldest coffee shop in the world country.
 For more than 150 years it has been the meeting place of intellectuals, politicians and artists, giving it a very rich history.
 (D)

 Day 2 – Buenos Aires

 Today we will have fun with immersive cultural experiences!
 This morning, you are invited to discover Argentina culture through a hands-on cooking class, learning traditional dishes with fresh, local ingredients.
 The class begins with the basic ingredients of Argentine food: onion, red pepper, salt, paprika, and ground pepper.
 The chef will then demonstrate cooking tricks, share snippets of Argentine history, and encourage you to partake in the cooking experience.
 After watching the chef demonstrate, each of you will have the opportunity to fold empanadas, create your own “alfajores de maicena” and more.
 At the end, we will settle at the table to enjoy the fruits of our labor!